Simply-Blessing/Data-Engineer-SQL/README.md

 - Other skills show varying demand levels

-![Bar graph of top salaries skills count](./plots/skill_count.png) _Count of skills for top-paying Data Engineer jobs._
+![Bar graph of top salaries skills count](./plots/skill_count.png) *Bar graph visualising the count of skills for the top paying jobs for data engineers.*

 ---